 Any paramedic knows how important a thorough patient assessment is to your overall treatment strategy.
-And when you’re dealing with a respiratory emergency, the assessment becomes even more critical to correcting the underlying condition, because every second counts.
-Still, mistakes are made.
+And when you’re dealing with a respiratory emergency, the assessment becomes even more critical, because every second counts.
+The sense of urgency often causes mistakes to be made.
 Let’s examine five common mistakes that are made during a respiratory assessment and how you can avoid such pitfalls.

 1. Lacking a Systematic Approach